SkylineCommunications/dataminer-docs/develop/CICD/Command Line/CICD_Command_Line_Examples.md

 ### Creating a dataminer.services key

-A dataminer.services key is scoped to the specific DMS for which it was created and will allow for deployments to that DMS only.
+A dataminer.services key is scoped to the specific DMS for which it was created and can only be used for deployments to that DMS.

 For more information on how to create a dataminer.services key, refer to [Managing dataminer.services keys](xref:Managing_DCP_keys).